The Thylacine Archive

 There is a great deal of archival material pertaining to the thylacine in various museum collections around the world (especially Tasmania), newspaper clippings, sightings/reports etc. I hope to make much of this freely available online (and downloadable!) in the future1.
 Apart from the official records regarding the bounties, which seem not to have been reproduced in any form, and other archival material, there are innumerable newspaper articles on this species.
 The vast majority of these are Australian as is to be expected, and the vast majority of those which were published prior to 1954 can be found on the trove.nla.gov.au website.

-As a start to the Thylacine Archive I am currently compiling a list of all newspaper clippings available on Trove, listed by year (with a key to content to follow in the future), which show the changing attitudes towards the species.
+As a start to the Thylacine Archive I am currently compiling a list of all newspaper articles available on Trove, listed by year (with a key to content to follow in the future), which show the changing attitudes towards the species.
 These listings are supplemented by links to the actual clippings.
-I encourage readers to edit those trove texts where applicable as, generally speaking, it is easier to read these than the clippings themselves which were printed in fonts which are slightly harder to read:
+I encourage readers to edit those trove texts where applicable as, generally speaking, it is easier to read these than the clippings themselves which were printed in fonts which are slightly harder to read.